metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

 The ``export()`` method is required to transform a trained model into a standalone file to be used in combination with molecular dynamic engines to run simulations.
-We provide a helper function :py:func:`metatrain.utils.export.export` to export a torch model to an :py:class:`MetatensorAtomisticModel
+We provide a helper function :py:func:`metatrain.utils.export.export` to export a torch model to an :py:class:`AtomisticModel
-<metatensor.torch.atomistic.MetatensorAtomisticModel>`.
+<metatomic.torch.AtomisticModel>`.

 Trainer class (``trainer.py``)
 ------------------------------